fredrikarvasarbetsformedlingen/odoodev/index.rst

-Note

-Look for restructured text!
+.. note:: Look for restructured text!

 =========================